MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 ### Repositioning Content on Foldable Devices

 The figure below represents a map application that presents a map on one window segment and search results on another.

+Using the proposal for [Window Segments](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Foldables/explainer.md) and media queries, the search box shown will increase its bottom margin to remain visible whenever the virtual keyboard appears on the left side of the foldable device.

 ![Foldable with the left segment of the window containing a map and the right segment containing list of search results](example.png)

-Note the example markup below is dependent on the proposal for Window Segments, which can be [found here](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Foldables/explainer.md).

 ```html
 <!DOCTYPE html>